 They made a statement in the afternoon, denouncing authorities for associating their religion with the Sewol-ho tragedy and infringing upon their religious rights.

 They also questioned why the Coast Guard and their rescue response to the disaster are not being investigated.

-The sect has been under fire for weeks, as it is accused of being involved in the Yoo family's wrongdoings, and because some of the Sewol-ho crew are members of the cult.
+The Evangelical Baptist Church has been under fire for weeks, as it is accused of being involved in Yoo family's wrongdoings, and some of the Sewol-ho crew are members of the church.